carlnordling/Bayes_Classifier/readme.md

-This is an empty readme
+This is a repository for a Bayesian Classifier created to classify comments on different websited with high traffic.